 Once upon a time, many moons ago, I was a designer of commercial 16-bit games for the Commodore Amiga, CD32 console, MS-DOS, Windows and more systems.
 A retrospective...

-My earliest computer-related memory is being mesmerized as a kid by a Space Invaders arcade cabinet during a late-1970s vacation in Paris.
+One of my earliest computer-related memories is being mesmerized as a kid by a Space Invaders arcade cabinet during a late-1970s vacation in Paris.
 Around the same time I also remember an Atari Breakout arcade cabinet in a local movie theatre.
 Those early arcade games oozed the magic of an exciting new, emerging medium that would change the world.

-My first gaming experience at home arrived in 1980, in the shape of a Soundic TV Sports game console, hooked up to a television set, and featuring a simple low-resolution Pong game and some related variations.
+My first gaming experience at home arrived in 1980, in the shape of a Soundic TV Sports game console, hooked up to a television set with an analog coaxial RF connector, and featuring a simple low-resolution Pong game and some related variations.

-Once the revolutionary Commodore Amiga was introduced in July of 1985, all I could think about was how to achieve ownership of such a dream machine.
-Around early 1986 I sold my Commodore 128 to my older brother, and made a deal with my mother to clean the toilets of her boarding-house for a couple of years, in return for the acquisition of a Commodore Amiga 1000.
+Once the impressive Amiga was introduced, all I could think about was how to achieve ownership of such a dream machine.
+Around early 1986 I sold my Commodore 128 to my older brother, and made a deal with my mother to clean the toilets of her boarding-house for a couple of years, in return for the acquisition of an Amiga 1000 with a Commodore 1081 monitor and a Star NL-10 printer.

 When the Amiga system family expanded with the A500 and A2000 models in 1987, the A500's lower price made it accessible to a larger audience, making the Amiga gain popularity, and I would soon meet my game development partners-to-be.

 For about ten years I had the pleasure of working together with the talented Assembly / C++ coder Reinier van Vliet, and the virtuosic music composer Ramon Braumuller.
-We started as a team called EAR (Electronic Audio Recordings), aiming to produce music for computer games using a selfmade chiptune music editor called SIDmon, referring to the legendary SID audio chip of the Commodore 64 computer, which we owned before the Amiga was introduced.
+We started as a team called EAR (Electronic Audio Recordings), aiming to produce music for computer games using a selfmade chiptune music editor called SIDmon, referring to the legendary SID audio chip of the Commodore 64 computer.

 Reinier and I traveled to the Personal Computer World (PCW) Show in London in the late 1980s to offer our services to publishers like Ocean, Elite and Hewson, but we soon realized that publishers were looking for developers of complete games, not just music.
 So we started creating complete games by the name of Soft Eyes (a.k.a.
-'Softeyes'), which later changed into Team Hoi, after our game Hoi became widely known among worldwide Amiga users.
+'Softeyes'), which later changed into Team Hoi, after our game Hoi became widely known among Amiga users around the world.

 We were among the very first game developers in the Netherlands.
 When we formed our team in the late 1980s, we were still high school students.
 There were no game production companies in Holland yet, there was no game development education, and no internet or search engines yet.
 We had to learn our skills from books and by analyzing existing games.
-In order to make a game run smoothly, computers like the Commodore range required developers to fully take over the system in order to fully utilize the limited hardware capacity.
+In order to make a game run smoothly, computers like the Commodore range required developers to take over the system in order to fully utilize the limited hardware capacity.
 When you did that, you could not make use of existing libraries or other digital resources, but had to create everything from scratch yourself.
-This included a disk loader, protection against illegal copying, the game engine, a custom level editor, a complete custom font in order to display text and scores, all of the code, all graphics and animation, all music and sound effects, and so on.
-We used our self-made music editors (SIDmon and Digital Mugician) for chiptunes featuring generated synth sounds, to make the soundtrack fit in the small amount of available RAM.
+This included a disk loader, protection against illegal copying, the game engine, sinus tables for smooth object motion, sprite collision detection, double-buffering for smooth scrolling, a custom level editor, a complete custom font in order to display text and scores.
+In short: all of the Assembly code, all graphics, typography and animation, all music and sounds, everything.
+We used our self-made editors to create our game levels, and used our own music editors (SIDmon and Digital Mugician) for chiptunes featuring generated synth sounds, to make the soundtrack fit in the small amount of available RAM.

 Our small game development team in the late 1980s, snapped with an analog Polaroid camera. 🙂 From left to right: Metin (graphics and game design), Ramon (music and sound effects) and Reinier (coding and game design).

-In those pre-internet days, games were internationally distributed on tangible media such as diskettes, packaged in boxes, and sold in physical stores.
+In those pre-internet and pre-mobile phone years, games were internationally distributed on tangible media such as diskettes, packaged in boxes, and sold in physical stores.
 Among our publishers was the legendary Thalamus, British publisher of the classic Commodore 64 games Armalyte, Creatures, Delta, Quedex and Sanxion.
 Thalamus published three of our productions: the shoot 'em up game Venom Wing, the platform game Borobodur, and our second music editor Digital Mugician.
 Our boyhood dream came true.

-Printed magazine advertisement for Venom Wing, featuring artwork by the renowned British artist Oliver Frey.
+Printed advertisement for Venom Wing in the celebrated Zzap 64 / Amiga magazine, featuring artwork by the renowned British artist Oliver Frey.

 As the gaming world was still relatively rough, uncharted territory, it was like the Wild West when it came to finding a reliable publisher.
 Because of this, we unfortunately never received royalties for two of our internationally published games (Hoi and Clockwiser).
 Reading positive reviews of our games in major UK and US magazines like The One, Amiga World, Amiga Format, CU Amiga, Amiga Mania, The Games Machine and Zzap 64 / Amiga was a consolation though.

 In the Soft Eyes period, our team included a fourth partner: the coder Pieter Opdam.
-After the first Soft Eyes games were published, Pieter emigrated to the UK to work on the first Worms game for the publisher Team 17.
+After the first Soft Eyes games were published, Pieter emigrated to the UK and started working for the publisher Team 17.

 During the Soft Eyes period Reinier, Ramon and I were also active in the Amiga demo scene as members of the Digital Force International (DFI), and created a range of music demos featuring whimsical a cappella raps that became widely known among Amiga users around the world.

 Celebrating the birthday of our music composer Ramon, who received a T-shirt from our demo scene friends The Jungle Command (TJC).
 Team Hoi is on the left side of the photo: our temporary fourth member Pieter Opdam (far left), Ramon (with the T-shirt in his hands), Reinier (next to Pieter, above Ramon) and Metin (next to Ramon, with the whitish blouse).
-Also in the photo are Ron Klaren (a.k.a.
-Master Blaster), who later made the soundtrack of the Battle Squadron game, and Mark Langerak (far right), who would become the creator of an Amiga game called The Plague, and subsequently moved to the US to start working for the game publisher Microprose.
+Also in the photo are Ron Klaren ─ (a.k.a.
+Master Blaster) who later made the soundtrack of the Battle Squadron game ─ John 'Boil' van Dijk, Tonnie Meijdam and Mark Langerak, who would create an Amiga game called The Plague.
+Mark subsequently moved to the US to start working for the game publisher Microprose.

-In the early 1990s I created various graphics for another Dutch game development pioneer, called Radarsoft.
+Other activities around the early 1990s included creating various graphics for another Dutch game development pioneer, called Radarsoft.
 Projects I worked on for Radarsoft include a Philips video wall for the Firato Audio & Video fair in the Dutch RAI complex, and Sleutelpositie (Key position), a custom-made MS-DOS game for a company.

 In 1990, around the start of Hoi's creation, I wrote and roughly sketched a lot of Hoi game situation concepts on large paper notepad pages using a ballpen.
 Below is a collage from those notepad pages, including never-realized ideas, such as a split-screen two-player mode.